4 Phases of Atkins Diet You Should Totally Know | Truweight

 9. Legumes: Lentils, beans, chickpeas, etc (Induction phase only).

-Side Effects of Atkins Diet
+Side Effects of the Atkins Diet

 While some feel that Atkins Diet is an effective means of weight loss, there is definitely an unpleasant side to it as well.